jup-ag/space-station/guides/5-general/4-faq.md

 ### Does Jupiter DCA charge any fees?

-- Jupiter DCA do charge a platform fees of **0.1%** on order completion.
+- Jupiter DCA does charge a platform fee of **0.1%** on order completion.
-- The fees are collected and withheld by the program and are claimable anytime.

 ### Will there be any risk of my order getting frontrun?